 The process of starting a branch starts often with an individual or sometimes a small, informal group.
 First, reach out to other IWW members, or to people who might be interested in the IWW, your friends, coworkers, perhaps family.
 Secondly, CanROC can help you connect with others in the area.
 We do not give our members private contact information to just anyone, but if there are members in the area CanROC will email them on your behalf.
 Consider writing a short paragraph introducing yourself and letting people know you want to form an IWW branch and how to contact you.

 Once you are in touch with other IWW members, you should start to have meetings.
 Meetings do not need to be very formal at first.
-I suggest you start by getting to know each other, talk about the IWW, what you want to get out of a local union, what industries do you all work in and what are the work issues effecting you, what projects do you want to work on?
+We suggest you start by getting to know each other, talk about the IWW, what you want to get out of a local union, what industries do you all work in and what are the work issues effecting you, what projects do you want to work on?
 Make some goals to follow up on.
 After some meetings you should consider electing a delegate.
 Delegates are most often attached to a branch, but we have At Large Delegates elected by informal groups or sometimes appointed by the Regional Secretary (RS).

 How to Sign Up Members